zupremacyesports/uYouEnhanced/README.md

 <details>
     <summary>Read more</summary><br>

-- Change from uYouEnhanced to YTLitePlus (optional)
+# Switch from uYouEnhanced to YTLitePlus (optional)

 Hello, this is here to showcase this tweak.
-I have been seeing the YTLitePlus tweak on Reddit for quite some time now and decided to join in.
-Before you download the tweak, you should take a look at the pros and cons below to learn more about the tweak.
+I have been seeing the posts about the YTLitePlus tweak on Reddit for quite some time now and decided to add it here.
+Before you download or check out the tweak, you should take a look at the pros and cons below to learn more about YTLitePlus.

 https://github.com/YTLitePlus/YTLitePlus/releases